What do AmeriCorps VISTA members do?

-What is NCE (Noncompetitive Eligibility) and how can it help me get a job in the government?
+What is Non-Competitive Eligibility (NCE) and how can it help me get a job in the government?

-NCE is a special hiring eligibility for federal jobs.
+Non-Competitive Eligibility (NCE) is a special hiring path for federal jobs.
 NCE is a hiring authority that allows federal agencies to hire AmeriCorps VISTA alumni outside the traditional hiring process.
 NCE status does not guarantee employment.
 AmeriCorps VISTA alumni must still apply and meet qualification standards and additional requirements, such as a background investigation.
 Upon successful completion of service, AmeriCorps VISTA alumni recieve one year of NCE status.

 Do I have to use my education award right away?